chaosgrid/ExtraCamWindow/README.md

 # ExtraWindowCam Unreal Engine 4 Plugin
 A simple Unreal Engine 4 plugin that allows to have extra game windows with their own camera viewpoints.

-Tested with Unreal Engine 4.12.5
+Tested with and compiled for Unreal Engine 4.12.5

 ## Known issues